‘BACK TO MY ROOTS’ PROJECT

 The Months of August – December every year is designated as Back to My Roots (BMR) Months.
-During this five-month period, KIN members who intend to implement any projects of their choice in their community are expected to go ahead and implement it.
+During this five-month period, GMIA members who intend to implement any projects of their choice in their community are expected to go ahead and implement it.

-In order to facilitate and coordinate all BMR projects, members interested in carrying out a BMR project are to submit their projects to KIN Officers in charge of Community Impact Projects (CIP), from the months of February to June.
+In order to facilitate and coordinate all BMR projects, members interested in carrying out a BMR project are to submit their projects to GMIA Officers in charge of Community Impact Projects (CIP), from the months of February to June.
 The submission is to allow tracking and mobilizing of support from members for the project.

 Sample Projects for BMR.

-There are different kinds of issues that someone may decide to pick up for BMR project, depending on the community and the capacity of KIN member.
+There are different kinds of issues that someone may decide to pick up for BMR project, depending on the community and the capacity of GMIA member.
 The truth is that every community is unique and has peculiar challenges.
 There is no limitation to what can be done, however the following are sample of project ideas that could be explored.

 Some projects include: